Murtaza-2x/Team6-YHROCU-workflow/README.md

    Create a new MySQL database (e.g., rocu).

-   Run rocu.sql file inside DATABASE folder.
+   Run rocu.sql file which can be found inside DATABASE folder.

 6. **Set up your web server if not using XAMPP**: